-The unemployment rate declined from 6.7% to 6.6% in January.
+The unemployment rate was little changed at 6.7% in February.

 Source: U.S. Department of Labor, Bureau of Labor Statistics, The Employment Situation.